apache/geode-examples/geodeForRedis/README.md

 This example demonstrates simple operations on a Geode for Redis cluster using the Jedis Client.

-In this example, two servers are started with geode-for-redis enabled, some data is added to the cluster.
+In this example, two servers are started with geode-for-redis enabled, some data is added to the cluster using the Jedis client.

 This example assumes that Java and Geode are installed.